Samagra-Development/Samagra-Website/src/pages/team/index.md

       reading thriller novels and watching crime documentaries.

       An opportunity to work with governments to create impact that reaches the last mile and help society inch towards a more equitable and inclusive future, brought him to Samagra.
-Currently, he is part of the NIPUN Bharat team in Uttar Pradesh.
+Currently, he is part of the Central Team in Delhi
     image: /img/aayush-malik.jpg
     linkedInProfile: https://www.linkedin.com/in/aayush-malik/
     name: Aayush Malik
-    project: NIPUN Bharat Cell
+    project: Central Team
   - bio: Abhay holds an MBA from Indian Institute of Management Ahmedabad and a dual degree in Mechanical Engineering from Indian Institute of Technology, Kanpur.
 Before joining Samagra, he was working with IBM as a strategy and